aces/apptainer-squashfs-support/README.md

 are perfect for large static datasets, as they are very fast and reduce tremendously the inode requirements on the host filesystem.

-While a process is running inside a singularity container, that process can write files only on externally mounted writable filesystems; singularity normally provides /tmp and the $HOME directory of the user who runs the singularity command.
-Other mount point can be provided by adding explicit `-B` options to the singularity command line too.
+While a process is running inside an Apptainer container, that process can write files only on externally mounted writable filesystems; Apptainer normally provides /tmp and the $HOME directory of the user who runs the apptainer command.
+Other mount point can be provided by adding explicit `-B` options to the apptainer command line too.

-The utility programs included in [bin](bin) will launch singularity containers with not only all the `.squashfs` that they can find, but also any file with a `.ext3` extension.
-These can be built as formatted EXT3 filesystem and singularity will make them writable.
+The utility programs included in [bin](bin) will launch Apptainer containers with not only all the `.squashfs` that they can find, but also any file with a `.ext3` extension.
+These can be built as formatted EXT3 filesystem and apptainer will make them writable.
 For more information about building such files, consult the repo for the utility [withoverlay](https://github.com/prioux/withoverlay).